mainigautam/instagram_backup_manager/README.md

  A Simple web application makes your Instagram Account Backup Data readable to a great extent .

 ## Pre-Requisite
-You must have node.js and git installed on your pc ,
-I have provided links and methods for those below.
+You must have internet connection (to install dependencies and load CSS Elements) and You Must have node.js , git installed on your pc , I have provided links and methods for those below.

-## Requirements
+## How to Setup

 ### Windows Users
 [Download Node.js](https://nodejs.org/en/download/) ,